LeipeLeon/capistrano-git-tags/README.markdown

 Capistrano GitTagging Extension
 ====

 Automagically tag your current deployed release with capistrano

-usage:
+Install:

+    gem install capistrano-git-tags

-put this in the top in your deploy.rb:
+usage: put this in the top in your deploy.rb:

-    require 'capistrano/git-tags'
+    require 'capistrano/git/tags'

 TODO
-===
+---

-* enable to specify the formatting of the tag
+* specify the formatting of the tag

 Original idea:
 ---